KOSASIH/UltraNeuroInnovator/README.md

 # Our Roadmap

-While I don't have access to specific information about UltraNeuroInnovator's roadmap since my knowledge is current only up until September 2021, I can provide a general outline of what a roadmap for a company in the field of neural interfaces and cognitive augmentation might look like.
 Please keep in mind that this is a hypothetical example and not specific to any particular organization:

 **Short-Term Goals (1-2 years):**